Texas Bad Faith Insurance Attorneys

 Insurance bad faith claims are claims against an insurer that wrongfully attempts to betray its obligations to a claimant.
-Insurers are legally and ethically obligated to pay any valid claim.
+Insurers are obligated to pay any valid claim.
 If they fail to investigate a claim or deny a claim without valid reason, they may be found to be operating in bad faith and thus financially obligated to compensate you.

 How Do I Prove My Insurer Acted in Bad Faith?

-To prove a bad faith insurance claim, you’ll need to prove that your insurer behaved in a way that was unreasonable or without valid cause.
+To prove a bad faith insurance claim, you’ll need to prove your insurer behaved in a way that was unreasonable or without valid cause.
 In most cases, that will involve holding your insurer accountable for failing to make a full and fair investigation of your claim within a certain time window.
 Either delaying or denying a valid claim is illegal.

 Does My Insurer Owe Me an Explanation for Why the Claim Was Denied?

 Yes.
 As a claimant, one of your most fundamental rights is the right to a reasonable explanation for why your claim was denied.
-You are ultimately entitled to full payment under your policy or a reasonable settlement for your damages.
+You are entitled to full payment under your policy or a reasonable settlement for your damages.
 If your insurer refuses to offer to pay a valid claim, they need to provide detailed explanation for why your claim was denied.
 Even if they provide an explanation, it’s still possible that they committed insurance bad faith.

 Call (888) 493-1629 to Schedule a Free Consultation with Our Firm

-If you are a business or homeowner who has suffered hardship as the result of an insurance company's unfair or deceptive practices, contact our insurance claim lawyers to learn about your options.
-We know the deceptive tactics that insurance companies will sometimes utilize, and we are dedicated to doing everything we can to helping our clients obtain the just outcome they deserve.
+If you are a business or homeowner who has suffered hardship as the result of an insurance company's unfair or deceptive practices, contact our Houston insurance lawyers to learn about your options.
+We know the deceptive tactics that insurance companies can utilize, and we are dedicated to doing everything we can to helping our clients obtain the just outcome they deserve.
 You can be confident knowing that should you choose to work with us that we will do everything possible to provide our clients with the high-quality level of service they deserve.